Table of Contents

 - Encourage lead generation by attracting a broader following

 - Elevate your brand’s multi-channel presence

-Take a hint from the brands succeeding in social media marketing.
-Study their posts for ideas on social media for businesses.
+Take a hint from the brands succeeding in social media.
+Study their posts for ideas and monitor their place within their industry to see the true importance of social media marketing for businesses.
 Think about how you can use your own channels as a way to best showcase what you have to offer.